rdsea/sys4bigml/README.md

 * Topic implementation and demonstration: [students will implement the topic and demonstrate the project](demos.md)
 * Students will make public material about the topic project available in Git spaces (e.g., in Aalto, Github, Gitlab, ...)

-As an advanced and research-oriented course, it does not make sense to grade the success of the students based on the numeric grade.
-We will use the pass/fail as a way to evaluate students.
+As an advanced and research-oriented course, we will use the pass/fail as a way to evaluate students.
 Passing the course will require the students to (i) participating in lectures and hands-on, (ii) passing study logs, (iii) passing project topic presentation, and (iv) passing the final demonstration.

 ## Fall 2021 - Schedule and Content